Human Resources Business Partner

 Lizzy joined Community Initiatives in August 2016 as a Client Services Specialist.
 She serves as the main point of contact for her clients, provides and coordinates the delivery of CI’s services, and acts as a thought partner and resource for projects in her portfolio.
 Her diverse portfolio includes clients who work in education, human services, and the environment.

 Lizzy comes to CI with a variety of experience working with small non-profits in the fields of international development, health, and education.
 Prior to joining the team, Lizzy spent two years living in Nicaragua where she worked as the Program Manager for 2050kids- a small non-profit that engages youth and communities in sustainable solutions to adapt to and reverse the impacts of climate change.
-Lizzy has a Master’s Degree in International Development and Global Health from the University of Denver and serves on the board of 2050kids.
+Lizzy has a Master’s Degree in International Development and Global Health from the University of Denver.
 She is an avid traveler and enjoys spending her free time exploring the outdoors.

 Mark holds a BA in Managerial Accounting and has five years of experience in the field.
 At Community Initiatives and through his previous positions he has acquired extensive skills managing AP, AR, cost systems, billing, auditing, and budgeting.

 Originally from the Philippines, Mark graduated from New Mexico Military Institute on scholarship, and with the Army lived in Missouri and Oregon with brief stints in Virginia, Texas, and Washington.
 But in his own words, “Nothing is like living in the Bay Area, so I came back.”